 (Note: Federal law prohibits marijuana use, possession, distribution, and/or cultivation at educational institutions.
 Therefore, the use, possession, distribution, and/or cultivation of marijuana for medical or recreational purposes is not allowed on UMass Dartmouth premises, including residence buildings, nor is it allowed at any University-sponsored event or activity off campus or any Student Organization event or activity.
 See the Drug Policy for more information.)

-GenerationRx provides educational resources to help prevent the misuse of prescription medication, how to recognize and help someone who may be misusing prescription medication, and how to take action in drug-related emergencies.
+GenerationRx provides educational resources to help prevent the misuse of prescription medication, how to recognize and help someone who may be misusing prescription medication, and how to act in drug-related emergencies.

 Massachusetts Substance Use Helpline